Mattresses: Choosing the best type of mattress How to buy a new bed mattress

 Once you've decided which type of mattress you want – for example, a memory foam mattress or a pocket sprung mattress – you'll be ready to hit the shops.

 A bed mattress can cost up to £3,000, and the average spend is about £800, so it can be a significant investment.
 Follow our five top tips below and you’ll sleep happily.

 1. Buy a mattress from a trusted brand

 46% of Which? members bought their mattress because it's made by a brand they trust.
-If you're not sure which the best mattress brands are, the best thing to do is check out our mattress brands review, which has customer satisfaction scores for nineteen major mattress brands - including Silentnight, Sleepeezee and Sealy.
+If you're not sure what the best mattress brands are, the best thing to do is check out our mattress brands review, which has customer satisfaction scores for 19 major mattress brands - including Silentnight, Sleepeezee and Sealy.

 2. Try the mattress before you buy

 Buying a mattress online may be cheaper and more convenient but, if you can, it’s best to try a mattress before you buy.
 Two thirds of Which? members we surveyed bought their mattress because it felt comfortable in the shop.
 Over a third of members feel intimidated trying out a mattress in the shop, but a good mattress shop (see our review of the best mattress shops) shouldn't mind you doing this.

 When you go shopping for a new bed mattress, wear comfortable clothing and remove your outdoor gear.
 Lie on a mattress for at least 10 minutes, in positions that you normally sleep in.